JianLoong/jianloong.github.io/src/data/blog/reddit.md

   - python
   - web scraping
   - api
-description: "Using Python & RedditAPI to make a simple crawler.
-Learn how to fetch Reddit data using JSON endpoints without requiring API keys."
+description: "Learn how to scrape Reddit data using Python without API keys.
+This tutorial shows you how to fetch Reddit posts and comments using JSON endpoints."

 ---

 ## Introduction

-As of March 2022, Reddit ranks as the 9th-most-visited website in the world and 6th most-visited website in the US according to Wikipedia.
+As of March 2022, Reddit ranks as the 9th-most-visited website globally and 6th most-visited in the US according to Wikipedia.

-What is interesting about Reddit is that it has ``subreddits`` for people with different interests.
-For example, there are subreddits on ``prorgramming``, ``technology`` or even about funny things at ``funny``.
+What makes Reddit particularly interesting is its community-driven structure with `subreddits` catering to diverse interests—from `programming` and `technology` to `funny` and countless other topics.

-There are a few approaches one can take to obtain data from Reddit.
-Here is one way to do it.
+There are several approaches to obtain data from Reddit.
+This post demonstrates one of the simplest methods that doesn't require API keys.

-### Basic method
+## The Basic Method: JSON Endpoints

-The easiest way to get information would just to be to issue a request to the exact same page but now with the ``.json`` extension.
-For example if you are after information from *https://www.reddit.com/r/programming* you can issue a request to *https://www.reddit.com/r/programming.json* for information to be retrieved in JSON format.
+The easiest way to extract Reddit data is to append `.json` to any Reddit URL.
+For example, instead of visiting `https://www.reddit.com/r/programming`, you can request `https://www.reddit.com/r/programming.json` to get the data in JSON format.

-This method is nice because it requires minimal setup and does not need an API key, however there might be limitations where you can potentially get rate limited.

-The output of that would be as follows -
+This approach has several advantages:
+- **No API key required**
+- **Minimal setup**
+- **Direct access to Reddit's data structure**

+However, be aware that you may encounter rate limiting with excessive requests.

+Here's what the JSON response looks like:

 <img src="/assets/reddit.png" alt="Output of crawler" style="height: 300px; width: auto; display: block; margin: 0 auto;">

-<p align="center">Fig 1.
-Output JSON from a simple request using the <strong>.json</strong> extension </p>
+<p align="center">Figure 1: JSON output from a simple request using the <strong>.json</strong> extension</p>

-With that knowledge we can write a simple ``python`` script to do it.
-It doesn't really matter what language we use for this scenario, but ``python`` would be one of the fastest, of course you could also write a simple fetch on JavaScript.

-The ``python`` codes below will showcase how it is done.
+## Building a Python Scraper

+With this knowledge, we can create a Python script to automate the data extraction.
+While you could use any language, Python is particularly well-suited for this task due to its excellent HTTP libraries and JSON handling.

+Here's a complete implementation:

 ```python
 import json